Frequently Asked Questions

 How often do you add new content?

-We regularly add new lessons and stories based on learner feedback and demand.
-Check back frequently to discover new content across all our lesson categories.
+We add new lessons regularly based on learner feedback and demand.

 Technical Questions